 This project aims to re-model part of the 1970s New Cross Shopping Mall in Hamilton Town Centre as a community/business /enterprise hub which will include office space, private and shared business facilities, a community café, youth activities and business start-up space.
 Early discussions are underway with a number of public, private and third sector organisations, who it is intended, would run the different aspects of the facility.
 The project will support the sustainability of the remainder of the Centre.
 It has already benefited from a Regeneration Capital Grant Fund (RCGF) funding award and that is matched by money from the Scottish Government's Town Centre Capital Grant Fund (TCCGF) scheme - providing a comprehensive funding package.
-In a similar way to the EK Zone initiative, this scheme will enable local people to access a range of services in an accessible location and add vitality and investment to Hamilton Town Centre as a whole.
+This scheme will enable local people to access a range of services in an accessible location and add vitality and investment to Hamilton Town Centre as a whole.